ckelner/twc-chef-essentials-training/README.md

 twc-chef-training-day-2
 ===============

-Work done from local workstation instead of remote EC2 instance.

 # Common commands

 ## From Day 1
 Using chef-zero
+Work done an a remote EC2 instance supplied by OpsCode.

 ### Chef
 - `chef generate template <filename>`